rutikwankhade/Blogs-Podcasts-People/README.md

-:computer: If you feel something to be shared, contribute here.
+:pushpin: If you feel something to be shared, contribute here.